SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: The framework of

 Regarding the cost of \texttt{SpG}, \texttt{indptr} array is of size $|\mathcal{V}| + 1$, and the size of both \texttt{indices} and \texttt{SFptr} arrays is $\delta_{n+1}$.
-The compressed encoding array $D_{\text{SF}}$ has a size of $c*k$, where $c$ is the number of unique structural features stored and $k$ denotes feature dimension.
-The total complexity of this data structure is $O(|\mathcal{V}|+\delta_{n+1}+c*k)$.
+The compressed encoding array $D_{\text{SF}}$ has a size of $c*k$, where $c$ is the number of distinct structural features and $k$ denotes feature dimension.
+The overall complexity of \texttt{SpG} is $O(|\mathcal{V}|+\delta_{n+1}+c*k)$.

-\textbf{Comparison with Other Methods} Table \ref{tab:store} summarizes the space complexity comparison.
-By adopting the walk-based sampler (sampling $M$-many $m$-step walks), $\delta_{n+1}$ is about one-fifth of $mM|\mathcal{V}|$ used by SUREL, while the metric-based sampler (sampling top-K PPR scores) results in $\delta_{n+1}=K|\mathcal{V}|$.
-Both values are substantially lower than $ O(S|\mathcal{E}|)$ used by SEAL, where $S$ is the average size of sampled subgraphs.
-For hosting structural features, \proj adopts the secondary index \texttt{SFptr} $D$ and only retains the unique structural features in $D_{\text{SF}}$ to further reduce memory footprint.
-Since $c$ is typically independent of $|\mathcal{V}|$ in practice, \proj with \texttt{SpG} is well-suited for handling large graphs.
+\textbf{Comparison with Other Methods} Table \ref{tab:store} summarizes the space and time complexity of GRL methods.
+By adopting the walk-based sampler (sampling $M$-many $m$-step walks), $\delta_{n+1}$ amounts to around one-fifth space of $O(mM|\mathcal{V}|)$ used by SUREL.
+The metric-based sampler (sampling top-$K$ PPR scores) results in $\delta_{n+1}=K|\mathcal{V}|$ and $K <mM$ in general.
+Both values are substantially lower than $ O(S|\mathcal{E}|)$ used by SEAL, where $S$ is the average size of extracted subgraphs. \proj further reduces the memory footprint, when the two-level indexing is employed for hosting structural features and only distinct values are stored in $D_{\text{SF}}$.
+In practice, $c$ typically remains independent of $|\mathcal{V}|$. \texttt{SpG} enables \proj to handle SGRL tasks more efficiently on large-scale graph data.